ahmed3000xp/RetroFlex-OS/README.md

 sudo make all

+Running on x86 Hardware

-If you have an x86 based Computer then run the OS on the CPU itself by running
+If you have an x86 based Computer then run the OS on the CPU itself by running:

 make qemu_native

+License

+This project is licensed under the GPL-3.0 license.